splunk/docker-splunk-legacy/README.md

 #### Example

-> This is just some dumb example to show how configuration works, do not consider
+> This is just a simple example to show how configuration works, do not consider
 > it as a *best practice* example.

 ```